ryrob30/mobile-services.en/help/ios/acquisition-main/tracking-deep-links/tracking-deep-links.md

 1. Add the SDK to your project and implement Lifecycle metrics.

    For more information, see *Add the SDK and Config File to your Project* in [Core Implementation and Lifecycle](/help/ios/getting-started/dev-qs.md).
-1. Register the application to handle [Inter-App Communications](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10) or [Support Universal Links](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html).
+1. Register the application to handle Inter-App Communications or support Universal Links.

+  For more information, see [Inter-App Communications](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10) or [Support Universal Links](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)

 1. Track deep link in openURL.